CODERS-BAY/java-skilldiary-zsmlnr/Diary.md

 ## 11.02.2021
 <hr>

-I have learned Today from the Basics.
-It was a "Refreshing" but, now I undersand it better.
+I have learned Today of The Java basics.
+It was a "Refreshing" but, now I have a better picture of it.
 <br>

 ## Datatypes